 WE NEED YOU AT THE NEXT FUN EVENT!

 THE NEXT ANNUAL "LTG (RET) TOM WEINSTEIN CHARITY GOLF CLASSIC" AT FORT BELVOIR, VA.
-NOW PLANNED FOR SOMETIME IN 2021.
+NOW PLANNED FOR 1 October 2021.
 This will be our 21st Anniversary of this Charity Golf Classic!

 Wow!
 21 Years of MICA Potomac Sponsorship!